 Do you read books to your child?

-Being a first time mother, I am ever-curious.
-Even when I was still pregnant, I have read that reading is one thing that you could do as a special bonding time.
+Being a first time mother, I am ever-curious, almost for everything.
+From baby care to fun activities with children up to how to raise your child to read and love books!
+Thanks to the internet that information is just a finger’s tap away.
+This is the reality of an Expat life without the luxury of having your immediate relatives living nearby.
+You learned how to deal with almost everything by yourself.
+Even when I was still pregnant, I read that reading is one thing that you could do with your child as a special bonding time.
 I hope for the best in raising my child , which I understand is a universal wish of every parent.
 Early habits are formed during the growing years of childhood and this includes the ways we teach them every single day.
+What happens every single day inside your home is the fundamentals of her early development years.
 There’s no greater peace you can find from having your child on your lap and exploring the wonderful world of reading.

 I’m a firm believer that inside our home is where the first learning starts.
 Reading to infants and babies at an early stage has a great impact on the receptive and expressive language development, whether it’s for learning, character building or literacy purposes.
 Be it plain reading ,story-reading, reading -out-Loud, Picture Book Reading, Joint-Reading, Shared Reading, playing while reading ,really , it doesn’t matter.
 As long as you incorporate books into your child’s daily routines .
 Trust me ,it’s proven to have long term results.

 There’s no greater joy for me than to see my daughter flipping the pages of her books everyday at the same time eating them!
 The moment she woke up , she ran up to her basket of books and start “making messy-reading “.
 I dunno why she do it, but she just loves to throw, snuggle, crash, and throw all her books all around her.
 We started to read to her as soon as she was born.
 Every single day, every single morning.
 Does this sound boring to you?
 Trust me, it will soon pay-off!